yqsongGitHub/RENC/README.md

 ```

 #### Step2.3：Visualize the region near KLF5
-We selected the region from 73,205,000 to 74,345,000 on chromosome 13, which includes H3K27ac HiChIP signal, positions of duplication hotspots, duplication events observed in squamous cancer, H3K27ac ChIP-seq signal, RENC scores prioritizing genes that are more likely to be activated by enhancers within the first duplication hotspot presented in the window, and relative contributions of the enhancers to KLF5.
+We selected the region from 73,205,000 to 74,345,000 on chromosome 13 for presentation, which includes H3K27ac HiChIP signal, positions of duplication hotspots, duplication events observed in squamous cancer, H3K27ac ChIP-seq signal, RENC scores prioritizing the KLF5 promoter that is more likely to be activated by enhancers within the left duplication hotspot presented in the window, and the number of PETs contributed by each interacting enhancer to KLF5.

 Here is the plot of KLF5 that we created.
 Further editing and enhancement using [Adobe Illustrator](https://www.adobe.com/products/illustrator/free-trial-download.html) is required.
 <p align="center">